fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I ran CANTOTEM and it did connect to CBUS but only with a node number of 65535 which I could not change.
 It needs a longer connecting link.

+I have now found that both modules need to be reset to Flim mode with 'z' 'z' before doing 'r' to connect to FCU.

 ## Codes

 Note: The codes using the signal control library now have an additional file FastPWMLight.h which is an extension of mine and not part of the library.